October 1, 2025

 5 Portfolio Website Mistakes Plus The Best Portfolio Websites of March

 Late is better than never!
 Have you ever seen a portfolio website that looks like a video call?
-Let's right into the best portfolio websites that I saw in March.
+Let's dive into the best portfolio websites I saw in March.

 The Portfolio Squeeze is a monthly newsletter focused on helping you improve your design portfolio website.
-The Portfolio Squeeze includes examples of top-notch design portfolio websites from around the world, video reviews, and deep dives into the art of the portfolio.
+It includes examples of top-notch design portfolios from around the world, video reviews, and deep dives into the art of the portfolio.

 If you would like The Portfolio Squeeze sent directly to your inbox every month, you can subscribe here.